 Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-Our flavor-packed Rib Rub Recipe is a mix of sweet, spicy, and earthy flavors for the perfect balance you want in a dry rub for ribs!
+This flavor-packed Rib Rub Recipe is a mix of sweet, spicy, and earthy flavors for the perfect balance you want in a dry rub for ribs!
 Easy to mix up in a pinch and so finger-licking delicious.
 The combination of flavors in this rub is just amazing – this is the perfect Pork Rib Rub!

-Best Pork Rib Rub
+Best Rib Rub

 Grilling out is my passion, and there are few things I enjoy more than ribs on the grill.
 Spare ribs, baby back ribs, beef ribs – you name it, I love grilling ribs!